What do we mean when we say customer experience, anyway? Here’s the ultimate customer experience glossary to help guide you.

 Channel silos — The presence of gaps or inconsistent experiences between distinct customer channels — such as a company app that says one thing and a company website that says another — which can lead to a poor customer experience, higher costs, and lower conversions.

-Chief Customer Officer (CCO) or Chief Experience Officer (CXO) — A C-level executive who represents the needs of customers among the C-suite and who is responsible for setting and executing upon the company’s customer and customer experience strategies.
+Chief Experience Officer (CXO), Chief Customer Officer, or Chief Customer Experience Officer (CCXO) — A C-level executive who represents the needs of customers among the C-suite and who is responsible for setting and executing upon the company’s customer and customer experience strategies.

 Churn — A key retention metric for both B2B and B2C companies that represents how many customers a given company has lost as a percentage of their existing customer base; a measure of how many customers have stopped using a given company’s products or services in a specified time period.
 In some industries, companies calculate the level of reduction in customer spending as a form of churn.
 Churn is the inverse of retention.